 Try not to fight a healthy aversion.
-Consider it a blessing if the mere thought of your normal morning cup of joe turns your stomach upside down.
+Consider it a blessing if the mere thought of your normal morning cup of coffee turns your stomach upside down.
 Cutting back caffeine will be a walk in the park for you.
 The same goes for cigarette smoke.
 Many women have said that the first clue they had that they were pregnant was the fact that the smell of smoke sent them running.
-Others say that their first clue they were pregnant was when they had actually felt sick when thinking about having a glass of wine with dinner.
+Others say that their first clue they were pregnant was when they had actually felt sick when just thinking about having a glass of wine with dinner.

-If you find that you have aversions to healthy food, try to work around it as best as possible.
+If you find that you have aversions to healthy food, try to work around it as much as possible.
 Do not force yourself to eat food that you have aversions to.
 It is not a pleasant experience; instead try to look for alternatives.
 Some women find the thought of salad or anything green revolting.
 If you are one of them, you might be wondering how you are going to get the nutrients and vitamins you need.
-One alternative is to try and drink some vegetable juice.
+One alternative is to try vegetable juice.

 Just like with morning sickness, do not beat yourself up if you can not eat as healthy as you would like while you are dealing with food aversions.
 Chances are once you enter your second trimester, they will disappear and you can eat more of a variety of foods.